 Students will be working with a significant amount of code, so students need to have good programming skills.
 Ability to program in Python is assumed.
-If you do not know the Python language, you must have the ability to learn it quickly on your own (and you will need to do so immediately).
-For undergraduates, either 15-213 or 17-214 (or their various cross-listings) is required.
+(A short HW#0 will be assigned and due the first week of class to help you (and us) assess your programming skills.)
+For undergraduates, either 15-213 or 17-214 or 17-313 (or their various cross-listings) is required.
 Prerequisite courses for graduate students are not enforced, but they must have commensurate background.